FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/flash-message-listener.md

-Flash message listener
+Flash Message Listener
 ======================

-The Response flash message listener moves all flash messages currently set into a cookie.
+When flash messages are part of the content, you can not cache that page.
+This listener will take out eventual flash messages from the session and put it into a cookie.
+In combination with ESI, you can do something...

+TODO

 This way it becomes possible to better handle flash messages in combination with ESI.
 The ESI configuration will need to ignore the configured cookie.
 It will then be up to the client to read out the cookie, display the flash message and remove the flash message via javascript.